 Ultimately, the application method you choose is situation driven.
 If you have an actual knife, you may be able to slash and thrust.
 But if you’re in the front seat of your VW when a stranger gets in, and all you have is the plastic fork that came with your lunch, then knowing and understanding both methods may be essential to your survival.

 Carrying, accessing and possibly utilizing a knife or knife-like tool on another person is serious business.
 It requires understanding the legal ramifications of doing so: the why, when and how of justifiable use of lethal force.
 If you carry and protect yourself and others with a knife, it is considered lethal force, just like a gun.
 A knife is an affordable option that is available nearly everywhere, legal in one form or another (do your research) nearly everywhere, and an extremely viable personal protection tool with minimal (a few weeks) training time.
 Personally, I would much rather have my family members’ EDC (everyday carry) be a convenient small folding knife as opposed to nothing at all.

-If you’re not carrying a knife, ask yourself why not.
+If you’re not carrying a knife for self-defense, ask yourself why not.
 And if you are, keep in mind that possession does not equal proficiency, and learn the fundamentals of knife and edged-tool personal-protection skills.

 Recommended Knife Training Programs/Systems